codeite/sp-conf-ts/README.md

   ```

   If you supply `isSetIsTrue` insted, then the result will be `true` if the envvar exists (even empty) and `false` if not.

+* `readCertificate` - Read a certificate (a string start is bookmarked by `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` by default) Set options `beginCertificate` and `endCertificate` to use different headder and footer.